evidence-dev/evidence/sites/docs/pages/build-your-first-app.md

    </Tab>
    <Tab label="Command Line">

-      From the root of your project directory:
+      From the root of your app directory:

 ```bash
 npm run dev